-6.9 Payment of Maintenance and Repair
+6.9 Payment of Maintenance and Repair of Communal Areas

 All occupants of a building must participate in the maintenance, repair and other costs related to common areas.
-The proportion of participation in such costs by a tenant depends exclusively on the size of the space rented compared to the total size of the building.
+The proportion of participation in such costs by a tenant depends exclusively on the size of the space rented as compared to the total size of the building.